BLOG

 8. Analytics data sent to 3rd parties

-M5: Poor Authorization and Authentication
+M5: Poor authorization and authentication

 Poor or missing authentication schemes allow an adversary to anonymously execute functionality within the mobile app or backend server used by the mobile app.
 Weaker authentication for mobile apps is fairly prevalent due to a mobile device's input form factor.

-How to Prevent Poor Authorization and Authentication?
 Avoid the following Insecure Mobile Application Authentication Design Patterns:

-1. If you are porting a web application to its mobile equivalent, authentication requirements of mobile applications should match that of the web application component.
+1. If you are porting a web application to its mobile equivalent, the authentication requirements of mobile applications should match that of the web application component.

 2. Where possible, ensure that all authentication requests are performed server-side.
 Upon successful authentication, application data will be loaded onto the mobile device.